brandefenseinternshipteam/cyber-security-glossary/glossary.md

 Many illegal forums and marketplaces operate on the deep web, out of reach of search engines; cyber threat intelligence analysts often monitor these environments for data leaks.

 ### Doxxing
 **Definition:**
 Doxxing is the act of publicly revealing private or personal information about an individual without their consent, typically with malicious intent.
 This can include addresses, phone numbers, or other sensitive data.

 **Example Usage:**
 The activist faced harassment after being doxxed, with personal details shared across multiple online platforms.

+### Dumps
+**Definition:**
+"Dumps" refers to collections of stolen data such as usernames, passwords, and credit card details often shared or sold on the Dark Web.

+**Example Usage:**
+Hackers released credential dumps from a recent data breach.

 ---